gavinnn101/osrs_acc_creator/README.md

 Download python 3.x from https://www.python.org/downloads/

-Make sure python is added to PATH
+Make sure python is added to PATH during installation!(Bottom left corner checkbox)

 After Python is installed, open cmd/powershell and run:

+curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py

+python get-pip.py

 pip install requests

 pip install requests[socks]

+pip install python-anticaptcha

 HOW TO USE:

-1. Put acc_creator.py, my_utilities.py, proxy_list.txt, created_accs.txt, and settings.ini in the same folder.
+1. Download the git repo folder with all of the files and place the folder on your desktop

 2. Open, edit, and save settings.ini to fit your use case.

   2.1.
-YOU MUST add a 2captcha API key to the settings file (2captcha.com -> add $3 to your account -> paste API key from your account page to the settings file and save.)
+YOU MUST add a 2captcha or AntiCaptcha API key to the settings file (2captcha.com or anticaptcha.com -> add $3-10 to your account -> paste API key from your account page to the settings file and save.)

-  2.2.
-If you get an error when running acc_creator 'list index out of range', you didn't add a valid 2captcha api key to settings

 3. Add your list of proxies to proxy_list.txt if applicable.